 The bonding and/or fixing of the bulkhead may not have been fully completed in-line with the detailed Swift manufacturing procedure.
 There are multiple fixings between the floor and side panels into the bulkhead.
 The defect relates to one specific fixing type where failure leads to extra stress on the other fixings.

 The Bulkhead at the front of the touring caravan as shown in Figure 1.

 Swift has sent a letter to all registered owners of affected touring caravans requesting owners to book an appointment for a Swift appointed engineer to visit and inspect the bulkhead.

 Prior to the government announcement to lockdown on 23rd March we received an excellent response rate from customers and planned a number of visits.
 When our business closed we e-mailed all owners whose e-mail addresses we had on file to advise that we would not be completing the planned visits due to COVID-19 and would make contact again as soon as we were able to send out our engineers.
 We are pleased to announce that we are planning the reintroduction of our on the road engineers to continue with the recall.

 Since 15th June we have visited local areas to allow our engineers to return home each evening.

-As the hotel restrictions have been lifted in England, our engineers can now stay in overnight accommodation, therefore we have been able to widen our area of inspection.
+As the hotel restrictions were lifted in England, our engineers were able to stay in overnight accommodation, therefore we have been able to widen our area of inspection.

 What measures are in place in relation to COVID-19 when an engineer visits my caravan?